Liverpool transfers: Lazio sign Reds youngster Adekanye | Goal.com

 "Due to injury, that did not come true.
 I had to undergo surgery at the start of my second season and then it is difficult to return."

-Adekanye is reported to have signed a four-year contract with the Serie A side and has seemingly been given assurances over his particpation in the first team.
+Adekanye is reported to have signed a four-year contract with the Serie A side and has seemingly been given assurances over his participation in Simone Inzaghi's first team.

+He had previously suggested that Barcelona were interested in signing him, although it's ultimately Lazio that he's decided to sign for.

 🤝 Adekanye is a new Eagle!#WelcomeBobby ⚪️🔵 pic.twitter.com/F5qMBrpEpv— S.S.Lazio (@OfficialSSLazio) July 3, 2019